BKinya/JavaCollections_hashset/README.md

 # JavaCollections_hashset
 This is Java implementation of a HashsSet data structure.
 HashSet class implements Set interface of the Java collections framework.
 Set ensures uniquness of it elements, i.e. all elements are distinct.
 Set offers no unique methods apart from those in the collection framework.
-Some methods used in this exercise ar
+Some methods used in this exercise are
   1. add(element)
   2. remove(elements)
   3. boolean contains(element).